Shortcuts allow you to move seamlessly through your analysis and view key information at a glance.

 To display the Shortcuts menu options, right-click on any page in your Journey Analysis.

-How to show all contained pages
+How to show all contained page

-4. See the most viewed pages for the selected time range, either based on the full page URL or displayed by path only.
+- See the most viewed pages for the selected time range, either based on the full page URL or displayed by path only.

 How to edit a page group

-- Split option lets you edit page conditions in bulk to split an existing page group into several page groups.
+- The Split option lets you edit page conditions in bulk to split an existing page group into several page groups.

 How to refine pages